Raised pavement marker: Delineator

 Delineators are tall pylons (similar to traffic cones or bollards) mounted on the road surface, or along the edge of a road, and are used to channelize traffic.
 These are a form of raised pavement marker but unlike most such markers, delineators are not supposed to be hit except by out-of-control or drifting vehicles.
 Unlike their smaller cousins, delineators are tall enough to impact not only a vehicle's tires but the vehicle body itself.
 They usually contain one or more retroreflective strips.
 They can be round and open in the center or curved (45-degree sections) of plastic with a reflective strip.
 They are also used in low reflective markers in a "T" shape.
 They can also be used to indicate lane closures as in cases where the number of lanes is reduced.

+Delineators are often used in snow-prone areas in lieu of raised pavement markings as the latter can be easily dislodged from the road surface by snowplows.
+In addition to marking the road edge, delineators are used to mark ramp gores, medians, and objects near the roadway such as fire hydrants.
+In such areas, the height of the delineators is established based on the typical amount of snowfall the area receives, ranging from 4 feet to more than 8 feet in height in areas with extreme snow depths.

 The name "delineator" is also used for reflective devices attached to other objects which are technically not pavement markers.